Provider Orientation Toolkit

 New to the Partners’ Provider Network?
 The Provider Orientation Toolkit is your resource to become acquainted and conduct business with Partners.

-Welcome to Partners Behavioral Health Management (Partners).
+Welcome to Partners Health Management (Partners).
 Our mission is to manage a behavioral health care system funded by federal, state and local taxpayer dollars.
 We ensure all individuals who are eligible for our programs have access to quality providers and effective services.
 We improve lives and strengthen our communities by focusing on positive outcomes and the proper use of funds entrusted to us.
-The following provides links to forms, manuals, and documents that will assist Providers in becoming acquainted and conducting business with partners.
+The following provides links to forms, manuals and documents that will assist providers in becoming acquainted and conducting business with Partners.

 Alpha MCS Provider Portal

 Partners, along with other LME/MCOS in North Carolina, uses AlphaMCS for its managed care operations.
 More details regarding AlphaMCS are available in the Partners Provider Operations Manual, and using the links below.